marinPh/x-heep/docs/source/Testing/Testing.md

 - `all_edges`: Pads distributed across all 4 chip edges

 **When to use integration tests:**
-- To verify HJSON ↔ Python equivalence after configuration changes
+- To verify HJSON and Python equivalence after configuration changes
 - Before committing changes to pad configuration logic
 - To validate that generator outputs haven't regressed
 - To ensure RTL generation consistency across input formats